 - Flip the table top upside down and attach the legs to each side

 of the table top braces.
-Use four 2.5" galvanized deck screws
+Use four 3" galvanized deck screws to

-bevel on each end.
-These will be used as braces.
+degree bevel on each end.
+These are the diagonal braces. (shown

-inside plane of the bench support to the center board on the
+inside plane of the bench support (point B) to the center board

-of the table (see diagram).
-The 24" brace, when attached,
+on the underside of the table (point A) (see diagram).
+The 24"

-should line up with these two marks.
-If they don't, pull
+brace, when attached, should line up with these two marks.
+If

-the leg assembly over until the marks line up.
-This is
+they don't, tilt the leg assembly until the marks line up.
+This

-- Secure the braces with 2.5" galvanized deck screws and finally,
+- Temporarily secure the braces with 2.5" galvanized deck screws

 With the diagonal braces in place and secured, flip the table upright